How can researchers come together with community members to create accountable systems to tackle the dangers of dog fouling?

 Who are the team and what do they bring?

-- Professor Debbie Watson (Department of Policy Studies, University of Bristol) researches child and family welfare, focusing on understanding and improving the lives of children and young people, particularly those in adverse circumstances such as poverty and maltreatment.
+- Debbie Watson (Policy Studies) researches child and family welfare, focusing on understanding and improving the lives of children and young people, particularly those in adverse circumstances such as poverty and maltreatment.

-- Dr Katy Turner (Department of Social and Community Medicine/Veterinary Science, University of Bristol) research focuses on veterinary infectious diseases.
+- Katy Turner (Social and Community Medicine/Veterinary Science) research focuses on veterinary infectious diseases.

-- External partners came from Trooper’s Hill, Easton Community Centre and many parents living in East Bristol.
+- This project also included partners form Trooper’s Hill, Easton Community Centre and many parents living in East Bristol.

 The work discussed here represents the first big step towards an ongoing, major project.
 Through follow-on funding from the University of Bristol and Bristol City Council, the team developed the approach with primary schools and parks groups.
 They held the ‘Poo Patrol Big Spray Day,’ bringing 26 primary schools and 30 community groups together to help tackle the dog poo problem.